 In an age of increasing online presence that is matched by even more malicious actors, web-based security is vitally important.
 Digital certificates from the proper authorities can provide different sites or networks with the tools they need to authenticate entities that are supposed to have access while repelling those that are not.

-While some level of trust is necessary in order to accept or use certificates safely, they are there for the protection of users who need to access the web.
+While some level of trust is necessary to accept or use certificates safely, they are there for the protection of users who need to access the web.